 As far as BT enabling goes, the BTR1K connects extremely fast and stays connected with a range, for me, of about 20 feet.
 This is a bit less than advertised but not by too much.
 I can walk a room or two away and receive a spotty connection with the BTR1K.

 You will get a fair bit more distance with the BTR3, which is a more expensive model with better sound quality.
-I am also able to connect to various MP3 players I own, which make life much easier when you are on the go and do not want to keep tossing your expensive portable around in public.
+I am also able to connect to various MP3 players I own, which makes life much easier when you are on the go and do not want to keep tossing your expensive portable around in public.

 Having some basic volume and track skip buttons is also a nice touch.
 I’d prefer to keep my expensive things in a bag or my zipped jacket pocket and not think twice about it.
 So, having something like this that links directly to it but also lets me use my portable 3.5mm headphones is a fantastic feeling to play with.